-Go Volunteer Africa through our GVA Holidays & Safaris organizes special authentic Lesotho experience tour for independent travelers and groups.
-By booking a Lesotho authentic experience tour with us, you are seizing an opportunity to explore the country and you can even do a combined trip with us by joining our volunteer work in Lesotho.
+Lesotho Experience Tour!
+Go Volunteer Africa organizes special authentic Lesotho experience tour for independent travelers and groups.
+By booking a Lesotho authentic experience tour with us, you are seizing an opportunity to explore the country and you can even do a combined trip with us by joining our Lesotho Volunteer Trip.

-Although you can join our Lesotho volunteer program all year round, we run a three special trips to Lesotho in April, September and December.
+Although you can join our private Lesotho volunteer program all year round, we run a special trip to Lesotho in March.
 We can also design a customized Lesotho experience tour for you.
-All our Lesotho tours and safaris are run in accordance with GVA’s branding and ethos: affordable fees, experienced guides, and most importantly an adventure that will stick with you for life.
+All our Lesotho volunteer tours and safaris are run in accordance with Go Volunteer Africa’s branding and ethos: affordable fees, experienced guides, and most importantly an adventure that will stick with you for life.

 TOUR AND SAFARI DATES: